Workforce, training and education

 Within West Yorkshire there are 21 Specialised Academic Foundation Training Programmes.
 These incorporate a standard F1 training programme and an F2 training programme which includes a 4-month academic research or medical education attachment at the University of Leeds

-The full academic rotations for West Yorkshire are available at the bottom of this page.
+The 2 year SFP rotations for West Yorkshire are available at the bottom of this page.

 Information will be published on the UKFPO website.
 For details of how to apply, please see our Allocation Process section.
 If you have any queries, please contact england.foundation.yh@nhs.net

-Specialised Foundation Academic Projects and Supervisors – West Yorkshire (for 4-month F2 projects in Aug 25-Jul 26)
+Specialised Foundation Academic Projects and Supervisors – West Yorkshire (for 4-month F2 projects in Aug 26-Jul 27)

 West Yorkshire Academic Foundation Placements (Specialised Foundation) are available with the following supervisors in the research areas indicated below.
 If there is not a project offered in a particular specialty in which you are interested in pursuing research please contact Jo Bentley (J.Bentley@leeds.ac.uk) to discuss.